Create a drop down menu - Database managed

 If you change the Lookup By field to use a different database column at a later time, this may result in data loss after documents using this field have already been added to the repository.

 1. In the Search by fields, select the columns to display in the view when the user clicks the Search button in the metadata or advanced search pane.
-Often a single lookup value is not sufficiently descriptive so selecting the correct value from the drop-down list can be difficult due to having similar names, long names or numbering.
+Often a single lookup value is not sufficiently descriptive, so selecting the correct value from the dropdown list can be difficult due to having similar names, long names or numbering.
 Search by fields help simplify the selection process by displaying additional information from the metadata pane.
-The list of “search by” fields are selectable from the list of columns in the view or table.
+The list of “search by” fields is selectable from the list of columns in the view or table.
 Up to four Search by fields can be selected.

 3. Select the Remove Duplicates check box to remove any duplicate field caption values from the dropdown list.

 This option should NOT be used most of the time.
-If there are duplicates in the field caption they should be corrected in the database.
-For example, if the list is of employees and remove duplicates is enabled and there are two employees called "John Smith".
+If there are duplicates in the "retrieve from" they should be corrected in the database.
+For example, if the list is of employees and "remove duplicates" is enabled and there are two employees called "John Smith".
 One of the John Smiths can never be selected.
 Simply leaving this box unchecked is not a complete solution as you should also ensure there is some difference in every employee's name.
-Remove duplicates is performed in memory, so may be expensive in RAM or processing resources for very large lists.
-Unlike a database query, trailing spaces and letter case are taken into account so "John Smith" and "John smith" are not the same.
-Always the first duplicate record is removed, however, for the single table case there is no way to guarantee which record is first.
+"Remove duplicates" is performed in memory, so may be expensive in RAM or processing resources for very large lists.
+Unlike a database query, trailing spaces and letter case are taken into account, so "John Smith" and "John smith" are not the same.
+The first duplicate record is always removed.
+However, for the single table case there is no way to guarantee which record is first.
 When a custom query is used, it can be designed so the first record is known.

 1. Select the Alpha Order check box to have the list alphabetically sorted.
 The sort is done according to the collating rules in the database.
 This option is not available for the custom query case, so the custom query needs to provide the correct sort order.